-Where a measurement step is involved in producing a result the laboratory has determined uncertainty, these values can be supplied to users on demand.
+Where a measurement step is involved in producing a result the laboratory will determine uncertainty, these values can be supplied to users on demand and discuss any queried which may arise.
 All areas of analysis that could contribute to loss of quality of the results have been addressed and minimised where possible.

-13. Sending specimens to the laboratory
+12. Sending specimens to the laboratory